Pick Your Walk.

 Type of Walk: Linear

-Start Location: The 11th Century Church, bottom of Bonchurch Shute, follow the old signs.
+Start Location: The 11th-century Church, at the bottom of Bonchurch Shute; follow the old signs.

 Finish Location: The Victorian Parish Church on Bonchurch Shute